 No wonder you get the mid-morning munchies!
 Instead, prepare interesting and nutritious instant breakfast options in advance.
-Chances are you may be bored with the same old meal first thing in the morning, as well – even if your breakfast contains wholegrains so your appetite is satisfied, what about your enjoyment of food?
+Chances are you may be bored with the same old meal first thing in the morning, as well – even if your breakfast contains whole grains so your appetite is satisfied, what about your enjoyment of food?

-Idea: Put your hand up to pick where you’ll eat and check out the menu before you dine.
+Tip: Put your hand up to pick where you’ll eat and check out the menu before you dine.
 Most outlet chains have online menus these days, complete with kilojoule labelling.
-Order a soup, side salad or steamed vegies to fill up on, and ask for any dressings to be served on the side.
+Order a soup, side salad or steamed veg to fill up on, and ask for any dressings to be served on the side.
 Can’t see a choice like that?
 Ask.
-Even Japanese sushi bars have seaweed salad and miso soup waiting behind the scenes.